StoneMasons4106/vyerose/docs/README.md

 * Some of the Python and HTML templating was taken from the Boutique Ado Project because the premise of an online store is the same.

+* Code for sending an email manually in Django was taken from this [Stack Overflow post](https://stackoverflow.com/questions/6367014/how-to-send-email-via-django).

+* Documentation for implementing signing in with Google was provided by the [Django Allauth docs](https://django-allauth.readthedocs.io/en/latest/providers.html#google).

 #### Acknowledgments

 * My mentor for continuous and helpful support/design suggestions.